Sulzberger's Slimes sticking up for Chinese Christians and their cross displays?

 - And a Muslim Revival (Here)

-Confucious, Buddha, Jesus and the Koran -- identical philosophies for moral living -- all gaining rapidly in "repressive"
+Confucious, Buddha, Jesus and the Koran -- identical philosophies for moral living and public stability -- all gaining

 1: I read in the New York Times today that China has initiated a brutal crackdown on its Christian